Logo

 That bothered me more than I expected.

-The process itself — going from blank concept to actual prose worth reading — that's the part that's fun.
+The process itself — going from blank concept to 150,000 words of prose worth reading — that's the part that's fun.
 That's the part that shouldn't require a software engineering degree to access.

 So I decided to build a platform.